hcschuetz/pegeal/README.md

 They can also be implemented as bitmap operations easily.
 The resulting basis blade `Out` is easily implemented as an XOR between the bitmaps for `A` and `B`.

+In addition to the conditions described above, application programmers can also provide their own inclusion conditions for pairs of base blades.

 The metric factors of the basis vectors in `A ⋂ B` are included in the partial-product term.